threefoldtecharchive/jumpscaleX_core/docs/3sdk/3sdk_windows.md

 ## Requirments

-- Windows 10 64-bit: Pro, Enterprise, or Education (Build 15063 or later).
+- Windows 10 64bit Pro, Enterprise or Education (Build 15063 or later).
   - Hyper-V and Containers Windows features must be enabled.
   - The following hardware prerequisites are required to -   successfully run Client Hyper-V on Windows 10:
     - 64 bit processor with Second Level Address Translation (SLAT)